qhashi/my-webiste/README.md

+# Author: Qaalid Hashi

+## What is this?

+A personal React-based website where I can show my projects and skills.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).